Ubehebe/hairball/README.md

 manually translate hairball's output into edits to your `build.gradle.kts` files or however you structure your dependency graph.

-hairball only works on jar files at the moment, though its underlying algorithms should work for any kind of dependency structure.
+hairball only works on the output of `jdeps -v` at the moment, though its underlying algorithms should work for any kind of dependency structure.
 Feel free to send a pull request to teach hairball about other languages or build systems.